agrabz/SwiftUIViewTree/README.md

     mirrorDescription: Mirror for Bool
 ```

+## Swift 6 Support

+The solution is fully compatible with Swift 6.

 # Why is this useful?

 SwiftUI can produce unexpected updates that are hard to troubleshoot with the tools provided by Apple.